 The opposite happens if you keep Celestials or Water Bubble Eyes, both highly developed varieties, with Moors.
 The Moors will out-compete them for the majority of the food.

-Black Moors can be kept with other Goldfish varieties but if they are, a suitable feeding system will need to be devised.
+Black Moors can be kept with other Goldfish varieties, but a suitable feeding system will need to be devised if they are.

 Plecos and Bristle Nose catfish used for removing algae can become a problem if they start eating the slime off the sides of your Moor as a protein supplement to their diet.